jatofg/nawa/docs/environment.md

-object with the desired attributes, and passing it to `connection.setCookiePolicy()` (`nawa::Connection::setCookiePolicy()`) -- all cookies created for the current response from that point will have these default attributes, and (if there is no custom cookie policy)
+object with the desired attributes, and passing it to `connection.setCookiePolicy()` (`nawa::Connection::setCookiePolicy()`) -- all cookies created for the current response from that point will have these default attributes, unless they are overridden.

-The default values for the `expires`, `maxAge`, `domain`, `path`, and `sameSite` attributes are used only if the corresponding members of the `nawa::Cookie` object are not set (strings) or 0 (integers).
-For the `secure` and `httpOnly` attributes, the strongest value (`true`) wins (i.e., these attributes are set if either the actual Cookie object, or the cookie policy, or the config demands this).
+The default values for the `expires`, `maxAge`, `domain`, `path`, and `sameSite` attributes are used only if the corresponding members of the `nawa::Cookie` object are not set.
+For the
+`secure` and `httpOnly` attributes, the strongest value (`true`) wins (i.e., these attributes are set if either the actual Cookie object or the cookie policy demands this).

 After defining your `nawa::Cookie` object, pass it to `connection.setCookie()`: